Baby Sleep Coaching Orange County | The Parenthood Project Book a Sleep Clarity Call

 My partner and I aren't on the same page.

 This comes up often, and it's part of why both caregivers are on the planning call as standard.
 We work through where you converge, where you diverge, and what an approach you can both hold consistently looks like.
 Sometimes the gap is smaller than it feels.
-Sometimes the work is partly about getting aligned.
 Either way, it's part of the container.

 What if our baby is neurodivergent, has medical complications, or doesn't fit standard sleep training?